unoplatform/uno/doc/articles/uno-development/building-uno-ui.md

 1. Make sure you don't have the Uno.UI solution opened in any Visual Studio instances.
 (Visual Studio may crash or behave inconsistently if it's open when the target override is changed.)
 1. Make a copy of the [src/crosstargeting_override.props.sample](https://github.com/unoplatform/uno/blob/master/src/crosstargeting_override.props.sample) file and name this copy `src/crosstargeting_override.props`.
 1. In `crosstargeting_override.props`, uncomment the line `<UnoTargetFrameworkOverride>netstandard2.0</UnoTargetFrameworkOverride>`
-1. Set the build target inside ``<UnoTargetFrameworkOverride></UnoTargetFrameworkOverride>`` to the identifier for the target platform you wish to build for (Identifiers for each platform are listed in the `crosstargeting_override.props` file), then save the file then open the appropriate solution filter file in Visual Studio.
+1. Set the build target inside ``<UnoTargetFrameworkOverride></UnoTargetFrameworkOverride>`` to the identifier for the target platform you wish to build for (Identifiers for each platform are listed in the `crosstargeting_override.props` file), then save the file.
-1. If you are debugging for `net6.0-XX` targets (`ios`, `android`, `maccatalyst` or `macos`)
-   - Ensure that you are running VS 2022 17.3 or later
+1. If you are compiling for `net6.0-XX` targets (`ios`, `android`, `maccatalyst` or `macos`), ensure that you are running VS 2022 17.3 or later
-1. In the `src` folder, look for the solution filter (`.slnf` file) corresponding to the target platform override you've set, which will be named `Uno.UI-[Platform]-only.slnf`, and open it.
+1. In the `src` folder, look for the solution filter (`.slnf` file) corresponding to the target platform override you've set, which will be named `Uno.UI-[Platform]-only.slnf` (or the name listed in `crosstargeting_override.props` for the selected `UnoTargetFrameworkOverride`), and open it.
 1. To confirm that everything works:
    - For iOS/Android/macOS you can right-click on the `Uno.UI` project in the Solution Explorer and 'Build'.
    - For WebAssembly and Skia you can right-click on the `Uno.UI.Runtime.WebAssembly` or `Uno.UI.Runtime.Skia.[Gtk|Wpf]` project in the Solution Explorer and 'Build'.